Home > Catalogue > by growth >

 for zone 7

-FLOWERFESTA® PINK is a compact, repeat-flowering lilac with pure pastel pink, very fragrant flowers.
-They come out for the first time in late May and bloom for about 3 weeks.
-After a short pause they re-bloom in early summer, and at the beginning of autumn a new flush of flowers appears for the ...
+FLOWERFESTA® WHITE is a compact, repeat-flowering lilac which in late May produces a profusion of pale salmon pink buds that open to pure white.
+They bloom for about 3 weeks, after a short pause they re-bloom in early summer, and at the beginning of autumn a new flush of flowers appears for the ...

 V - IX